-A summary of the CEO's KPIs for 2018 is as follows:
+A summary of the CEO's KPIs for 2019 is as follows:

-Category KPIs Method of assessment Weighting Group performance NPAT Based upon NPAT as per the Group's audited financial statements for the 2018 financial year versus budget.
-30% Growth PDL acquisition targets Purchasing volumes for the 2018 financial year and committed purchases for the 2019 financial year, in accordance with Board-approved return criteria.
-20% Consumer lending: business size and profitability metrics Achievement of consumer loan book targets in the 2018 budget, maintenance of loan book loss rate and milestones in the rollout of pilot lending products.
-20% US operational performance Purchases from new US clients, ensuring US compliance and achievement of budgeted operational metrics.
-20% Financing / strategy Progress of other strategic expansion initiatives Review of adjacent market opportunities within lending and the core debt purchase business.
-10%
+Category KPIs Method of assessment Weighting Level of achievement Group performance NPAT Based upon NPAT as per the Group's audited financial statements for the 2019 financial year versus target.
+30% Achieved: NPAT of \$70.3 million was a 9 per cent increase on the 2018 NPAT.
+Growth PDL acquisition targets Purchasing volumes for the 2019 financial year and committed purchases for the 2020 financial year, in accordance with Board-approved return criteria.
+10% Achieved: investment in PDLs of \$228 million was an increase of 17 per cent on the 2018 investment.
+Australian business and operational performance onal achievement of budgeted operational Achieved: PDL collections (including the US) of \$403.8 million represented a 6 per cent increase on 2018, while collection efficiency improved by 11 per cent on 2018 Consumer lending: business size and profitability metrics Achievement of consumer loan book targets in the 2019 budget, maintenance of loan book loss rate and milestones in the rollout of pilot lending products.
+20% Achieved: consumer loan book of \$212 million was 16 per cent higher than the 2018 closing loan book, gross of provisions, including a near doubling of auto loan volumes.
+US business and operational performance US business performance and achievement of budgeted operational metrics, including cost to collect, resource build-out and collection efficiency.
+20% Achieved: US collections increased by 69 per cent on 2018 whilst closing headcount also increased 69 per cent.
+Financing / strategy Progress of other strategic expansio initiatives Review of adjacent market opportunities within lending and the core debt purchase business and provision of sufficient funding facilities in capital.
+10% Achieved: loan facilities increased and extended to limits of \$350 million and Strategic Plan refreshed.

-2017 STI outcomes
+2019 STI outcomes

-The 2017 STI was paid during the 2018 financial year.
-No 2017 STIs were forfeited.
-The following table outlines the STI awarded to each executive KMP during the 2018 financial year in respect of 2017:
+The 2018 STI was paid during the 2019 financial year.
+A proportion of 2018 STIs were forfeited.
+The following table outlines the STI awarded to each executive KMP during the 2019 financial year in respect of 2018 financial year:

-Name Target STI opportunity for 2017 STI opportunity % of fixed remuneration STI earned as % of target STI forfeited as % of target
+Name Target STI opportunity for 2018 STI opportunity % of fixed remuneration STI earned as % of target STI forfeited as % of target

 Senior executives

-Mr Thomas Beregi 700,000 100% 100% 0%
+Mr Thomas Beregi \$700,000 100% 95% 5%

-Mr Matthew Angell 400,000 100% 100% 0%
+Mr Matthew Angell \$400,000 100% 95% 5%

-Mr Michael Eadie 150,000 50% 100% 0%
+Mr Michael Eadie \$150,000 50% 95% 5%

-In regard to the 2018 STI outcomes, refer to 2018 performance outcomes above.
-Some forfeiture is expected by executive KMP in respect of the 2018 financial year.
+In regard to the 2019 STI, refer to 2019 performance outcomes above and to the remuneration tables and data section.